hobo71/fb-account-kit-login/readme.txt

 The Facebook Account Kit Login plugin brings a lightweight, secure, flexible, free and easy way to configure Password Less Login to WordPress website.
 This plugin helps to easily login or register to WordPress by using SMS on Phone or WhatsApp or Email Verification without any password.
 You can customize every setting of this plugin in the admin dashboard.

+> GDPR compliant: does not collect any user data or does not send any data to any 3rd party website

 ### Features

  * **Login with SMS** (Phone).